react-declarative/react-declarative/docs/auto/interfaces/TObserver.md

 unsubscribe: () => void
 ```

+Unsubscribe Function

 ### map

 ```ts
 map: <T = unknown>(callbackfn: (value: Data) => T) => TObserver<T>
 ```

+Applies a callback function to each value in a map and returns an observer for the result.

 ### flatMap